ZiJun0502/Alzheimer-Diagnosis-Speech/lexical analysis/ASR/README.md

-## ASR segment of the project:The bridge from audio to lexical analysis
+## ASR segment of the project: The bridge from audio to lexical analysis
 ### There are three parts of the ASR process

 1.`Whisper.ipynb`